Everything for horticulture Personal advice from our specialists Worldwide delivery of 30 000 products

 Although chalk, diffuse coating and excellent cleaning of the greenhouse deck ensure the optimum amount of growing light, growing light is not always immediately available.
 That is why growers are increasingly using artificial supplemental lighting with the aid of assimilation lamps.
 Using assimilation lamps, you can determine the desired amount of supplemental light and heat radiation yourself.

-Equipment for Greenhouse lighting
+Equipment for greenhouse lighting

 Greenhouse automation